sashperso/RHEL6_Health_Check/CONTRIBUTING.md

 ```

 ## Make a new branch
 When working with others on a project in GitLab, you may need to use the features of git to enable effective teamwork.
-One big feature of GitLab is branches which allows members to create a seperate instance of the code to edit.
+One big feature of GitLab is branches which allows members to create a separate instance of the code to edit.
 Most commonly, this feature is used to develop new features.
 For the purposes of this project, each health check item is a feature, and therefore new branches will be names after the health check item name.

 ```
 git branch <feature_name>